Dombes: Summary

 Taking the above information from 1911 with that from other sources, the district is composed of glacial till, from a period when the Alpine ice sheet extended over the area, probably from the Mindel and Riss glacials.
 This appears to be mainly clay deposited in situ as the ice melted.
 There appears to be also, sand and gravel on the clay in places.
 This may date from the latest glacial, the Würm.

-The clay till which also goes by the now rather old-fashioned but still useful name of boulder clay, is usually very sticky when wet and hard when thoroughly dry.
-This made arable use of the land with medieval implements impossible and it was unsuitable for pasture most of the time.
-Usually, such land was left as woodland but here, enterprising landowners seem to have taken it on when nobody else wanted it and attempted to make it produce income by excavating lakes for fish farming.
+The clay till (boulder clay), is usually very sticky when wet and hard when dry.
+This made arable use of the land with medieval implements impossible and it was unsuitable for pasture for most of the time.
+Usually, such land was left as woodland but here, landowners seem to have taken it on and attempted to make it produce income by excavating lakes for fish farming.

 This was a sensible, commercial idea except in that the open, still and shallow water will have harboured the vectors of malaria.
 The population therefore remained small and probably sickly, until more effective, 19th century drainage permitted use of some of the land for pasture and modern agricultural methods permitted the heavier land to be used for ploughing.
 In parallel with these, medical advances overcame the malaria.
 Since the mid 20th century, the district has become fairly prosperous and the INSEE statistics now indicate a steady climb in population numbers.